sidpalas/devops-directive-website/content/posts/2020/02/hugo-cloud-build/index.md

 #### 2) Enable the Cloud Build API

-In order to use Cloud Build I had to enable the cloud build api using:
+To use Cloud Build I had to enable the cloud build API using:

 ```bash
 gcloud services enable cloudbuild.googleapis.com --project=$PROJECT_ID